 TWO TIER MODEL CLT

-We are pioneering a two-tier model for community land trusts to enable them to scale up efficiently and operate more effectively.
-The two-tier model brings together in tier one a charity 501(c)(3) and in tier two an asset holding company 501(c)(2).
+The Community Land Trust in the Southern Berkshires, together with its sister organization the Berkshire Community Land Trust (BCLT) are pioneering a two-tier model for community land trusts to enable them to scale up efficiently and operate more effectively.
+The two-tier model brings together in tier one a 501(c)(3) charity (BCLT) and in tier two a 501(c)(2) asset holding company (CLTSB).
 Academic and religious institutions commonly use the two-tier model to separate their charitable work from the operations of managing their income-generating real estate assets.

-Our strategy is to operate the tier one 501(c)(3) as a regional education non-profit building public awareness of community land trusts and generating demand for their solutions.
-The organization will be a regional center of expertise offering local CLTs education programs, technical support and administrative services, as well as fundraising capacity.
-Utilizing these services, the tier two 501(c)(2) local CLTs will hold title to and manage land, and oversee leases, rent collection, purchase and sale, and buyer selection.
-As required by the IRS, the two tiers will have linked bylaws and share some board members, and the local tier two CLTs will turn over all income after expenses to the regional tier one CLT.
+Our strategy is to operate BCLT as a regional education non-profit building public awareness of community land trusts and generating demand for their solutions.
+The organization will be a regional center of expertise offering other emerging community land trusts education programs, technical support and administrative services, as well as fundraising capacity.
+Utilizing these services, CLTSB and other Berkshire based community land trusts organized as 501(c)(2)s will hold title to and manage land, and oversee leases, rent collection, purchase and sale, and buyer selection.
+As required by the IRS, BCLT and CLTSB will have linked bylaws and share some board members.
+CLTSB will turn over all income after expenses to BCLT at the end of each year.